Where does Black British music belong and who gets to decide?

 - Free and exclusive access to Museum gallery, work and performance spaces

-- Bespoke digital content created about you and your work
+- Bespoke digital content created about the artists and their work

 - Potential performance slots at the Horniman’s summer festival in 2021, in partnership with Balamii in 2021